Looking Closely at the Growth Curve for Molson Coors Beverage Company (TAP)

 JP Morgan gave a rating of “Underweight” to TAP, setting the target price at $43 in the report published on March 19th of the current year.

-During the last 5 trading sessions, TAP fell by -2.58%, which changed the moving average for the period of 200-days by +5.72% in comparison to the 20-day moving average, which settled at $47.92.
-In addition, Molson Coors Beverage Company saw 1.90% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TAP rose by +0.72%, which changed the moving average for the period of 200-days by +0.83% in comparison to the 20-day moving average, which settled at $47.04.
+In addition, Molson Coors Beverage Company saw 2.63% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TAP starting from Cox Simon, who sale 10,653 shares at the price of $46.62 back on Feb 24.
-After this action, Cox Simon now owns 41,438 shares of Molson Coors Beverage Company, valued at $496,615 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TAP starting from VACHON LOUIS, who purchase 3,000 shares at the price of $46.04 back on Sep 08.
+After this action, VACHON LOUIS now owns 31,837 shares of Molson Coors Beverage Company, valued at $138,120 using the latest closing price.

-Winnefeld James A Jr, the Director of Molson Coors Beverage Company, purchase 1,000 shares at $44.49 during a trade that took place back on Feb 12, which means that Winnefeld James A Jr is holding 7,442 shares at $44,490 based on the most recent closing price.
+Cox Simon, the Pres&CEO, Molson Coors Europe of Molson Coors Beverage Company, sale 10,653 shares at $46.62 during a trade that took place back on Feb 24, which means that Cox Simon is holding 41,438 shares at $496,615 based on the most recent closing price.

 Stock Fundamentals for TAP